avidspartan1/mcp-server-qdrant-rag/README.md

      - `query` (string): Query to use for searching
      - `collection_name` (string): Name of the collection to search in.
 This parameter is only available when no default collection is configured via `COLLECTION_NAME` environment variable.
 When a default collection is set, this parameter is removed entirely.
      - `set_filter` (string, optional): Natural language description of the set to filter by.
 Allows filtering results to specific document sets using semantic matching.
-   - Returns: Information stored in the Qdrant database as separate messages
+   - Returns: Information stored in the Qdrant database as separate messages.
+When `set_filter` is used, the response includes the matched set name for transparency.
 3. `qdrant_hybrid_find`
    - Advanced hybrid search combining semantic similarity and keyword matching using Qdrant's RRF/DBSF fusion
    - Input: